Elmsleigh Infant and Nursery Enhanced Resource Provision

 The Rainbow Room

 The ERS class is a flexible resource which includes four distinct rooms providing space for one to one working, independent working, whole and small group work, sensory work, intensive interaction and quiet spaces.
 In addition there are 2 outdoor learning spaces linked by a gate.
 These include a paved and covered area providing a year round extension to the indoor environment and a larger, astro-turfed, area providing an all year round physical play space.
 This tailored provision means we can offer the addition of specialist resources, responsive teaching with well trained and experienced staff and the flexibility to support a diverse range of individual needs.
-There is a high staffing ratio including a teacher and between 4 and 5 highly trained and experienced SEN Teaching Assistants.
-The SENDCo [Special Educational Needs and Disability Coordinator] has close involvement with the class.
+There is a high staffing ratio including a teacher and between 3 highly trained and experienced Intervention Assistants.
+The SENDCo [Special Educational Needs and Disability Coordinator] will be their class teacher.

 The rainbow room provides flexible whole day provision.
 The class itself is fully included in the life of the whole school E.G school and parent assemblies and concerts, enrichment days, ‘Golden Time’ and lunch, PE and playtimes Etc. Further inclusion within mainstream sessions are planned for on an individual basis as appropriate to each child’s needs.
 Some children will spend the whole day in the Rainbow classroom, others will spend varying amounts of time in a mainstream classroom ranging from the whole day, half days, dip in sessions, with appropriate support.
 All work is planned for on an individual basis as part of an individual time table as appropriate for each child’s needs.